randyttruong/496notes/main.typ

 dimensional linear-programming problem.

 = Ball and Cone as LP Duality
-Our constraints represent "counter forces"
+Our constraints represent "counter forces" and whatnot

 #unit[Dynamic Graph Algorithms][]